Dr Stefano Maffei

 Since July 2019 I am a Research Fellow at the SEE, working with Prof. Phil Livermore in the context of the SWIGS project.
 The main purpose of my research activity is to produce end-member forecast for the geomagnetic field in the future that can inform and improve existing model to predict extreme space weather events.

-Between March 2019 and October 2016 I have been a PostDoctoral researcher at the geophysics group of the physics department of University of Boulder (CU), Colorado.
+Between October 2016 and March 2019 I have been a PostDoctoral researcher at the geophysics group of the physics department of University of Boulder (CU), Colorado.
 My main research area there was the study of Earth's outer core dynamics in the asymptotic limit of rapid rotation.

 From 2012 to 2016 I have been a PhD student and researcher in the Earth and Planetary magnetism group at the Institute of Geophysics of ETH Zürich (Switzerland).
 There I studied the interannual to decadal dynamics of the Earth's outer core and its observable consequences on the geomagnetic field variations.